nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Viewing help: `help`

-Shows you message explaning how to access the help page.
+Shows you a message explaining how to access the help page.

 ![help message](images/helpMessage.png)